somesh05/rag-eval-pipeline/README.md

 A document Q&A system that pairs hybrid retrieval (BM25 + vector search) with a built-in, automated evaluation harness (RAGAS), so changes to retrieval strategy, chunking, or prompting can be measured against a fixed benchmark instead of eyeballed by hand.

-Built with ChromaDB, sentence-transformers, Groq (Llama 3.3 70B), RAGAS, and Gradio.
+Built with ChromaDB, sentence-transformers, Groq (Llama 3.1 8B for generation, GPT-OSS 120B as RAGAS judge), RAGAS, and Gradio.

 **Features**